-Budget figures have been provided for comparative purposes and have been derived from the Branch's Fiscal 2016/2017 Budget approved by the Board of Directors on April 21, 2016.
+Budget figures have been provided for comparative purposes and have been derived from the Branch's Fiscal 2017/2018 Budget approved by the Board of Directors on October 26, 2017 as part of the Authority's Service Plan.
 The budget is reflected in the consolidated statement of operations and accumulated operating deficit and the consolidated statement of changes in net debt.